Listed Building Architects

 Many parts of Central London are conservation areas (CA), including over 70% of the Royal Borough of Kensington and Chelsea.
 A conservation area is designated to preserve the special architectural and historical character of that neighbourhood.
 Therefore, the appearance of these neighbourhoods as a whole is more strongly controlled by the local authority in order to preserve its qualities rather, than that of an individual building.

-Once a building is listed, both the exterior and interior become legally protected and you must obtain Listed Building Consent, often in addition to planning consents, from your local authority in order to make any alterations or extensions or demolish any part of the structure.
+Once a building is Listed, all parts of the building and its curtilage become legally protected and you must obtain Listed Building Consent from your local authority, often in addition to Planning Consents, in order to make any alterations or extensions or demolish any part of the structure.
 Whilst the alteration process can be restrictive, it does not ‘freeze a building in time’ but instead regulates change on a unique case by case basis, ensuring the heritage value of the building is preserved or enhanced.

-An experienced architect who has worked with many listed buildings we can advise on design possibilities to unlock the potential your heritage assets, often with modern insertions.
+As experienced architects with a particular specialism for listed buildings, Rodić Davidson can advise on design possibilities to unlock the potential of your heritage assets, often incorporating modern insertions.
 We undertake a careful examination of the existing and regularly work with specialist consultants in order to put forward compelling cases to renovate and reuse these historic properties.
-Removing more recent, poor quality extensions and reinstating historic character, with traditional methods and materials, and plan form is usually supported with particular consideration given to principal floors, the front façade and roof form.
+The removal of more recent, poor-quality extensions and reinstating historic character, with traditional methods and materials, and plan form is usually supported with particular consideration given to principal floors, front façade and roof form of listed properties.